 It appears that the key may well just lie in controlling levels of these VSC-producing bacteria.
 General good oral hygiene such as tongue scraping and the use of inter-dental brushes can help with halitosis, as these methods limit food debris in the mouth that feed the bacteria, however the real area of interest lies in the potential use of probiotics.

-If the source of halitosis is thought to be due to an imbalance of gut flora as opposed to oral flora then I would recommend correcting this imbalance by optimising digestion, limiting certain foods such as sugary snacks and drinks, eating fermented foods and taking a good quality multi-strain probiotic.
+If the source of halitosis is thought to be due to an imbalance of gut flora as opposed to oral flora then correcting this imbalance by optimising digestion, limiting certain foods such as sugary snacks and drinks, eating fermented foods and taking a good quality multi-strain probiotic may help.
 Whilst clinical evidence is still fairly scarce in this area, there is a lot of anecdotal evidence that suggests that repopulating the gut with beneficial strains of Lactobacillus and Bifidobacteria is helpful in resolving this distressing condition.

-Additionally, I would try the Ayurvedic technique of ‘Oil-Pulling’ to draw bacteria out of the mouth, this technique has been used in India for hundreds of years to excellent effect, and is gaining popularity in the West now, too.
+Additionally, try the Ayurvedic technique of ‘oil-pulling’ to draw bacteria out of the mouth.
+This technique has been used in India for hundreds of years to excellent effect, and is gaining popularity in the West now, too.

-Healthcare professionals can read more in these articles, over on our sister site Probiotic Professionals:
+Healthcare professionals can find out more in these articles, over on our sister site Probiotic Professionals: